Giorgio Basta: Contributions and military style

-The main quality of the lancers' wards must be, according to Basta, "velocity and collision velocity, i.e. velocity joint mass"; The gun armor is, besides the spear, a short sword for tip and picks that "can greatly benefit in retreat."
+The main quality of the lancers' wards must be, according to Basta, "velocity and collision velocity, i.e. velocity joint mass"; The gun armour is, besides the spear, a short sword for the tip and picks that "can greatly benefit in retreat."
 On the "rules of residence", Basta illustrates the rules already dictated by Alessandro Farnese: the commissioner.
 It has to carry out topographic surveys and deal with all the logistical problems with the help of a "forier major", also providing the surveillance system for the equinox.
 Another important chapter is the one devoted to remote viewing, which Basta underlines as one of the main tasks of the cavalry.
 In this part, he sets out with great precision the various procedures to be followed to surprise a large army of enemies.
 Especially of personal experiences in the Netherlands and France, although he attributes the merit of introducing this use of cavalry to the Duke of Alba.
 Finally, Basta deals with the tactical organization of light cavalry in combat, recommending the crescent moon, rather than the manipulative ones, in lines, in chessboard, in columns.